Previous: Islamic Book Crafts 2019

 Kids bored at home after the covid-19 school lockdown?
 30 muslimaat came together to bring you DIY ideas on how to make your Muslim children’s books more interactive.
 Bring them to life for kids with these crafts.
 Everyone chose one of their favourite children’s Islamic books and did a craft related to it.
 If you have a favourite book that we haven’t mentioned here, feel free to submit your craft to firstname.lastname@example.org 💞 and write down instructions and experience with a brief intro to the book and how your child engaged with it.
 The submitted image should include the craft and a book on a plain white background.

 This is an ongoing series hence we’ll be doing this every year before Ramadan in shaa Allah (it’s important for you to do your thorough research before buying any of these books – although we did go through them (and had to decline a few books based on that), but it’s important to check the authenticity of the material yourself too).
-This will be a great reference if you plan to do crafts on Islamic books in Ramadan – talking about different aspects of our deen…
+According to essay writers, who is investigating the information related to Muslim books, this will be a great reference if you plan to do crafts on Islamic books in Ramadan – talking about different aspects of our deen…

 1) In Jannah, I want… (Interactive Imagination Journal)